 Cornell has participated in JED’s past programs and is currently a JED Campus member.
 Recently, the university engaged in an external review by JED.
 This review was a multi-step process that spanned two years and resulted in the following two documents:

-- Jed Foundation Campus Recommendations: full report (pdf)
+- Jed Foundation Campus Recommendations: full report (CU NetID required)

-- Cornell Response to Jed Foundation Recommendations (pdf)
+- Cornell Response to Jed Foundation Recommendations (CU NetID required)